Motivational Interviewing Foundation: Relational Skills

 - Prepare to apply the spirit of Motivational Interviewing to patient interactions

 - Observe and practice fundamental skills: Listening, open-ended questions, affirmations, reflective listening, and summarization.

-CEUs: 9 NAADAC CEUs will be awarded to participants who attend all three sessions.
+9 NAADAC continuing education hours will be awarded to participants who attend all three sessions.
 Partial credit will not be awarded.

 Laura A. Saunders, MSSW, is the Wisconsin State Project Manager for the Great Lakes Addiction, Mental Health and Prevention Technology Transfer Centers.
 Her position is housed at the UW–Madison, where she’s worked since 1988.
 Since 2001, Laura has provided SBIRT and Motivational Interviewing training to physicians, nurses, medical students, psychologists, specialty addiction treatment providers, social workers, physical therapists, health educators, and staff who work in correctional settings.
 She has provided feedback and coaching to hundreds of social workers, correctional staff, and other human service providers who are interested in using evidence-based practices with fidelity.
 Laura joined the international group of Motivational Interviewing Network of Trainers (MINT) in 2006 (Sophia, Bulgaria) and is an active member of the Wisconsin MINT group.